ftyers/ftyers.github.io/2018-komp-ling/practicals/practical2-response/transliteration-response.md

 *transliterated = re.sub('sh', 'ш', transliterated)*

-	* Thirdly, we use re.sub to map 's' to 'с' and 'h' to 'х':
+	* Thirdly, we use re.sub to map 's' to 'с' and 'h' to 'х'

 *transliterated = re.sub('s', 'с', transliterated)*

 *transliterated = re.sub('h', 'х', transliterated)*